Victoria-Kayen Woo: Personal life

 Victoria-Kayen Woo was born in LaSalle, Quebec to parents Billy Woo and Maryse Ronda.
 She has a younger sister, Rose-Kaying Woo, who is also a member of the Canadian National Gymnastics Team.
 She began gymnastics at age three, and her favorite gymnast is Aliya Mustafina.

-Career
+Gymnastics career

 2014

 Woo competed at the 2014 Commonwealth Games after being brought in to replace Victoria Moors.
 The team finished in fourth behind England, Australia, and Wales.
 She competed at the 2014 World Championships where she helped the Canadian team finish in twelfth and qualify for the 2015 World Championships.

 2015

 Woo competed at the 2015 Pan American Games in Toronto.
 The team won a silver medal behind the United States.
 She won the bronze medal on beam with teammate Ellie Black winning gold and American Megan Skaggs winning silver.
 After the competition Woo stated, "I was already surprised to qualify for the final on beam, because this apparatus is a little pet peeve of mine.
 It already felt like a gift to be there, so to win a medal was really the best reward!"